gfiacconi/Deloitte-Legal/README.md

-# AI-Common-Law
+# Deloitte Legal - Real Estate Luiss
-an AI Assistant for lawyer
+an AI Assistant for the master of Luiss and Deloitte